 You must provide your IRD number, your applicable PIR and other details to us on your application.
 If you do not provide these details, your investment in the Funds will be subject to tax at the 28% PIR.
+If you do not provide an IRD number within 6 weeks of entry into the Plan, you will be removed from the Plan.
 Each year we will request you to confirm your PIR.